number-25/autodidacticism/Cheatsheets/NF_core_notes.md

 `input` and `output`.

 ## Containers and Environments
-* As an ethod of nextflow is reproducibility and containerisations, our processes will often use programs that are packaged neatly in images/containers.
+* As an ethos of nextflow is reproducibility and containerisations, our processes will often use programs that are packaged neatly in images/containers.

 ### Docker
 * Docker is a common container software which encapsulates almost any program we can think of, in a closed and contained (no pun) way.